Undergraduate Admission Policies/Requirements

 - Medical Examination Permit

-- Birth Certificate (issued by National Statistics Office (NSO)
+- Birth Certificate issued by the Philippine Statistics Authority (PSA)

 - One (1) 1”x 1” ID picture